huggingface/transformers/examples/research_projects/jax-projects/README.md

    module_class = FlaxMLPModule
 ```

-Now the `FlaxMLPModel` will have a similar interface as that of other Transformers models.
+Now the `FlaxMLPModel` will have a similar interface as PyTorch or Tensorflow models and allows us to attach loaded or randomely initialized weights to the model instance.

 So the important point to remember is that the `model` is not an instance of `nn.Moudle`; it's an abstract class, like a container that holds a flax module, its parameters and provides convenient methods for initialization and forward pass.
 So our flax module is still stateless and immutable, but now we have a simple interface to work with.
 Feel free to take a look at the code to see how exactly this is implemented for ex. [`modeling_flax_bert.py`](https://github.com/huggingface/transformers/blob/master/src/transformers/models/bert/modeling_flax_bert.py)

-Another significant difference between Flax and PyTorch models is that `loss` is not computed inside the model, and none of the flax models accept `labels` argument.
+Another significant difference between Flax and PyTorch models is that, we can pass the labels directly to PyTorch's forward pass to compute the loss, whereas Flax models never accept labels as an input argument.
+In PyTorch, gradient backpropagation is performed by simply calling `.backward()` on the computed loss which makes it very handy for the user to be able to pass the labels.
+In Flax however, gradient backpropagation cannot be done by simply calling `.backward()` on the loss output, but the loss function itself has to be transformed by `grad` or `value_and_grad` to return the gradients of all parameters.
+This transformation cannot happen under-the-hood when one passes the labels to Flax forward function, so that in Flax, we simply don't allow labels to be passed by design and force the user to implement the loss function her-/himself.
 This is because in JAX to get the gradients that are required for the backward pass; we need to transform the loss function using the `grad` or `value_and_grad` transformations.
-So we decouple this from the modeling code and write the loss functions in training scripts.
+As a conclusion, you will see that all training-related code is decoupled from the modeling code and always defined in the training scripts themselves.

 ### How to use flax models and example scripts

-Let's first see how to load, save and do inference with flax models.
+Let's first see how to load, save and do inference with Flax models.
 As explained in the above section, all flax models in Transformers have similar API to PyTorch models, so we can use the familiar `from_pretrained` and `save_pretrained` methods to load and save flax models.

 Let's use the base `FlaxRobertaModel` without any heads as an example.